serilog/serilog-enrichers-thread/README.md

     .Enrich.WithThreadId()
     .CreateLogger();
 ```
+Many sinks simply include all properties without further action required, so the thread id will be logged automatically.

-In order for the ThreadId to show up in the logging, you will need to create or modify your output template.
+However, some sinks, such as the File and Console sinks use an output template and the new ThreadId may not be automatically output in your sink.
+In this case, in order for the ThreadId to show up in the logging, you will need to create or modify your output template.

 ```csharp
 w.File(...., outputTemplate: